emuskardin/Reconstruction-Based-Fault-Diagnosis/README.md

 # Reconstruction-Based Fault Classification

-**TLDR: use an ensemble of autoencoders to detect and isolate a fault in a cyber-physical system**

 <picture style="align: center; padding-bottom: 3mm;">
   <img alt="" src="./data/fault_isolation_abstract_procedure.PNG">
 </picture>

 This repository contains code required to participate in the [LiU-ICE DeluXe Diagnosis Competition](https://vehsys.gitlab-pages.liu.se/dx25benchmarks/liuice/liuice_index).

+**TLDR: use an ensemble of autoencoders to detect and isolate a fault in a cyber-physical system**

+Proposed method is **system-agnostic**, that it is doing not make any assumptions about the underlying system's dynamics, as long as there is a system simulation log per fault.

 ### High-level overview